 August 27-September 24, 2017: Charlottesville, Virginia

-For five Sundays beginning on August 27, Gordon will be teaching an adult church school class at First Presbyterian Church, Charlottesville.
-The class will be an introduction to the apostle Paul’s Letter to the Galatians.
-This class will be a follow-up to the recent publication of his new book, Charter of Christian Freedom: A Layperson’s Study Guide to the Apostle Paul’s Letter to the Galatians.
+For five Sundays that began on August 27, Gordon taught an adult church school class at First Presbyterian Church, Charlottesville.
+The class was an introduction to the apostle Paul’s Letter to the Galatians.
+This class followed up the recent publication of his new book, Charter of Christian Freedom: A Layperson’s Study Guide to the Apostle Paul’s Letter to the Galatians.